 - Cover it with sand.

-- Layer large stones around the perimeter, staggering the joints to create the fire pit’s wall.
+- Layer large stones on the perimeter, staggering the joints to create the fire pit’s wall.

 See her step-by-step tutorial.

-Annie’s tip: Don’t use river rocks.
-Wet rocks contain pockets of water.
-When heated, the water turns to steam causing the rocks to expand and — just possibly — explode.
+Also, Annie says: Don’t use river rocks.
+Wet rocks can contain pockets of water.
+When heated, the water turns to steam causing the rocks to expand and — just possibly — explode (yikes!).